-Technology Licenses.
 We have granted non-exclusive, internal research-use sublicenses under certain of our gene targeting patent rights to a total of 12 leading pharmaceutical and biotechnology companies.
-Many of these agreements have terms of one to three years, in some cases with provisions for subsequent renewals.
-Others extend for as long as the life of the patents.
+Many of these agreements extend for the life of the patents.
+Others have terms of one to three years, in some cases with provisions for subsequent renewals.
 We typically receive up-front license fees and, in some cases, receive additional license fees or milestone payments on products that the sublicensee discovers or develops using our technology.